100 organizations & governments have joined us to accelerate blockchain responsibly across supply chains

 Leaders from the global supply chain and logistics industry, the world’s largest ports, blockchain start-ups, importers/exporters and civil society have partnered with us, and more than 20 governments, to accelerate the use of blockchain responsibly and strategically across supply chains.

-Our Redesigning Trust with Blockchain in the Supply Chain project is a new initiative to help supply chain decision-makers cut through blockchain hype to ensure the emerging technology is utilized in a secure, responsible and inclusive way that benefits all stakeholders.
+Our Redesigning Trust with Blockchain in the Supply Chain project is an initiative to help supply chain decision-makers cut through blockchain hype to ensure the emerging technology is utilized in a secure, responsible and inclusive way that benefits all stakeholders.

 Globally, the supply chain industry is fragmented – with many parties operating in silos.
 Blockchain presents a technology promise that would have far-reaching implications for global trade and supply chains – bringing standardization, alignment and transparency.
 But, the technology is prone to hype.